5 financial moves if you lose your job

 State unemployment benefits are taxable income.
 You may choose to have tax withheld or make quarterly estimated tax payments.

 Is there any more important financial move when losing your job than trying to minimize the time you’re unemployed?
-Thankfully, online job sites and their use by recruiters makes job searching easier these days than in the past.
+Thanks to online job platforms and recruiter networks, the search process is faster and more accessible than ever.

 “The next thing to do is make sure your LinkedIn profile is up to date,” Silversmith said.
 After that, apply the specific settings that will make recruiters and human resources professionals aware that you are looking for a job.